 In the interview, ET’s correspondent asks, “How did that collaboration come into play because Chris Brown isn’t necessarily the most popular person in the music industry.”
 During the question, Tinashe gives an affirmative nod while giving one of those grimacing smiles that seem to say, “yeeeeeeah, about that.”
 Repeating a narrative that Tinashe has used throughout this controversy, she answered back with, “Um Chris is…he was on a list of people that I always, you know, just wanted to collaborate with, my, like, ‘dream collaboration’ list, and he heard the record, he really loved the record, and it was really just that simple, he just hopped on the song and we had a Chris on the song.”
 It was all pretty positive, pretty familiar stuff said in a fast, fluttering way.

 Then, Tinashe, as we noted, went into a mock whisper and said, “It was really the label.
 It wasn't me.”
-Take a look below.

 She had a mischievous smile while saying it, but, frankly, we don’t know what she meant.
 Was she divorcing herself from the choice?
 Was she talking to the reporter assuming it would be edited out?
 Was she making fun of the controversy?
 Was she admitting that it wasn’t her choice?
 Was it a joke?
 An admission?
 A cry for help?
 Who even knows?